James-Wickenden/chess3d/README.md

 ## In progress:

 - Create the game logic for chess, based on building the incremental steps of a gameplay session:
+	- Detecting check
+	- Detecting checkmate
-	- Pieces
+	- Detecting stalemate
-	- Defining a board as a structure of pieces and empty squares
+	- Preventing the king from moving into check
+	- Preventing castling through check

 - Create low poly 3d chess models

 ## Completed:

 - Create the game logic for chess, based on building the incremental steps of a gameplay session:
 	- Board initiating
+	- Pieces
+	- Defining a board as a structure of pieces and empty squares
+	- Moving pieces
+	- Finding all valid moves given a piece/board
+	- Capturing pieces

 ---